DrMarkusVoss/pumla/README.md

   pumla update
   ```
 The "init" step creates or updates the file "pumla_macros.puml", that connects your repo
 with the pumla installation/deployment on your computer.
+This step must only be executed
+once after a checkout/clone.

 The "update" step creates or updates the modelrepo_json.puml with the current content of
 the examples repository and also considers the file structure/paths on your computer.
+This
+step needs to be executed everytime you changed something on the model repository, e.g.
+added a new re-usable architecture model element or changed an existing one.

 ### User's Guide
 You can directly dive into the details by taking a look